 The usual rule is that sentences are to run concurrently rather than consecutively when the convictions arise out of a single course of conduct, at least for a defendant with no prior criminal record, and in the absence of a showing that public safety requires otherwise.
 State v.
 Young, 432 So.2d 1012, 1015 (La.
 App.
 1st Cir.
 1983).
-In the present case, defendant's two sentences for his habitual offender adjudications arise out of occurrences that were not part of the same course of conduct.
-Accordingly, there was no presumption that the court should order them to be served concurrently.
-Moreover, the court expressly directed that they be served consecutively.
+In the present case, defendant's convictions that were enhanced by the habitual offender adjudications did not arise out of a single course of conduct, but were separate offenses committed on separate dates.